Andrew Nelson (footballer): Darlington

 Nelson trained with Darlington ahead of the 2021–22 season, and – still not completely fit – rejoined the club on 11 August 2021.
 After nearly 18 months out of competitive football, he made his debut on 30 August, and scored his first goal two weeks later to secure Darlington's first point of the season with the equaliser away to Blyth Spartans.
 He made eight appearances before the knee problem recurred, and eventually decided to have surgery that would keep him out of the game for 15 months.
 On 11 May 2022, Darlington announced that Nelson had been released by the club but would later be invited back for pre-season training to help with his rehabilitation from injury.

 On 3 March 2023, ten months after his release, a fully fit Nelson again signed for Darlington.
 He made his third debut for the Quakers the following day as a substitute.
-In the following game against AFC Fylde, Nelson returned to the scoresheet after scoring twice.
+The following week, against AFC Fylde, Nelson twice gave Darlington a lead but Fylde won the match.
+He finished the season with three goals from 12 appearances.
+On 24 May 2023, Nelson signed a new two-year contract with Darlington.
+Nelson managed a full season in his first year of the new deal, and after the second year Darlington confirmed that he would depart the club in the summer of 2025.